cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 Anyway, I probably wouldn't have known this without doing a bunch of labs and reading writeups, and it can be super helpful.
 You should be able to find this info anyway, but it's nice to have in one place.

 ### Maintain Your Wordlists
 Wordlists are a thoroughly discussed topic for the OSCP, but I wanted to call out a few things.
-Yes, `rockyou.txt` is fine for passwords, you shouldn't need anything else, especially with hashcat rules.
-I like `hashcat -m $mode $hashFile /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force`.
+For the most part `rockyou.txt` is fine for passwords, especially with hashcat rules.
+Definitely in some cases there are opportunities to create custom worldlists with `cewl`, but for most labs I think `rockyou.txt` is fine.
+For rules I like `hashcat -m $mode $hashFile /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force`.

-But you should be more careful with directory brute forcing.
-I needed help on a few labs because I couldn't find the hidden directory.
+But you might want to be more careful with directory brute forcing.
+In some labs there are cases where you should try directory wordlists specific to the technology in use, like certain CMS's for example.
+I also needed help on a few labs because I couldn't find the hidden directory.
 If you do enough of the TJ Null and LainKusanagi lists, you may realize that `.git` is missing on a lot of well-used directory wordlists.
 For example, it is not on:
 -  `/usr/share/seclists/Discovery/Web-Content/raft-medium-directories.txt` - the default wordlist for `feroxbuster` is
 - `/usr/share/wordlists/dirb/big.txt`
 - `/usr/share/dirbuster/wordlists/directory-list-lowercase-2.3-small.txt`
 - `/usr/share/dirbuster/wordlists/directory-list-lowercase-2.3-medium.txt`

-If you find yourself failing a lab because you didn't have the correct extension for a directory, you need to remember to add that word to you most used wordlists.
+If you find yourself failing a lab because you didn't have the correct extension for a directory, try using a specific wordlist, and even consider adding that word to you most used wordlists.
 If you haven't run into this, you may just not have done enough labs yet.

 ### No Nano, ~~No~~ Fewer Problems
 Use `cat` to create new files (including to copy/paste):